CLEARSY/apero/README.md

 ## License

 All the resources are distributed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 The terms of the license are available at the following URL: https://creativecommons.org/licenses/by-nc/4.0/.

+## Related

+### The CLEARSY Safety Platform Programming Handbook

+This resource has a dedicated repository: https://github.com/TProver/CSSP-Programming-Handbook.